NCAR/DART/models/wrf/tutorial/README.rst

 ..
 Important ::

-   When using gfortan to compile DART on Derecho, a successful configuration of the ``mkmf.template`` includes using the ``mkmf.template.gfortan`` script and customizing the compiler flags as follows:
+   If using gfortan to compile DART on Derecho, a successful configuration of the ``mkmf.template`` includes using the ``mkmf.template.gfortan`` script and customizing the compiler flags as follows:
    FFLAGS  = -O2 -ffree-line-length-none -fallow-argument-mismatch -fallow-invalid-boz $(INCS)